jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-2/section-1/chapter-2.md

-+++
+---
+heading: Chapter 2
+title: "The Proper objects of Gratitude and Resentment"
+weight: 6
+author: "Adam Smith"
+icon: /icons/smith.png
+image: "/covers/tms.jpg"
-title=  "The Proper objects of Gratitude and Resentment" heading=  "Chapter 2 of Part 2 Section 1" description=  "We sympathize with the joy of our loved ones when in prosperity" date=  2015-09-29 author=  "Adam Smith" image=  "/covers/tms.jpg" linkb=  "/research/smith/theory-moral-sentiments/part-2/section-1/chapter-1" linkbtext=  "Chapter 5" linkf=  "/research/smith/theory-moral-sentiments/part-2/section-1/chapter-3" linkftext=  "Chapter 2"
+description: "We sympathize with the joy of our loved ones when in prosperity"
-+++
+---

-10-12 The gratitude and resentment that I mention is the natural gratitude and resentment and not the fake one.
+{{< s v="10-12" >}} The gratitude and resentment that I mention is the natural gratitude and resentment and not the fake one.

 <!-- When I say fake .